 Research activities and interests

-My research is focused on host-pathogen interactions between innate immune cells and bacterial pathogens, e.g. mycobacteria and uropathogenic E. coli.
-The focus on mycobacteria comes from an interest in Global Health issues, in particular infectious diseases like tuberculosis where the world is in great need for new medications and vaccines, and where our basic research may contribute in revealing new therapeutic or vaccine targets.
-The macrophage is always in focus, but since the discovery of the anti-bacterial functions of lipocalin 2, I have initiated and contributed in projects exploring the role of lipocalin 2 in infectious diseases or use as a biomarker in diverse conditions.
+My research is focused on host-pathogen interactions between innate immune cells and pathogens, e.g. mycobacteria, HIV and lately also SARS-CoV2.
+Infectious diseases still represents a threath to global health and the world is in great need for new medications and vaccines.
+Our basic research may contribute in revealing new therapeutic or vaccine targets.
+We have a BSL3 lab with a Leica SP8 confocal microscope where we investigate host-pathogen relations in M. tuberculosis infected macrophages, HIV and SARS-CoV2 infection and we have established methods for correlative imaging at an ultra-high resolution and in 3D using FIB-SEM together with fluorescence microscopy.
+Intracellular trafficking, compartmentalized receptor signaling and pathogen-induced host-cell death are investigated in our lab.
+We are currently establishing multicellular ex vivo infection models to study how cellular cross-talk shapes the resulting immune response.
+Since the discovery of the anti-bacterial functions of lipocalin 2, I have also initiated and contributed in projects exploring the role of lipocalin 2 in infectious diseases or use as a biomarker in diverse conditions.

 My research group is part of a larger intitiative on molecular mechanisms of inflammation research, CEMIR.